 When a SIP-PBX applies call diversion, or more generally forwards a DID call, the calling number should be delivered to the forward-to service provider network.
 This calling number should correspond to the Identity header added by the SHAKEN authentication service in the originating network.
 For example, when a call is forwarded from a user’s office number to the user’s mobile number, the mobile phone should display both the actual calling number, and an accurate indication of the legitimacy of the calling number based on the SHAKEN verification results.

-SIPconnect 2.0 Call-Forwarding Procedures
+Call-Forwarding Procedures

 While there are many flavors of SIP-PBX devices that may act in slightly different ways, call diversion features are generally supported using similar procedures.
 The current prominent industry standard for SIP interworking between the SIP-PBX and its host service provider is SIPconnect 2.0.
 This document will therefore use SIPconnect 2.0 as the primary reference for describing how SHAKEN is supported for calls diverted by a SIP-PBX.